 We learned a lot about angel investors during the tumultuous start-up period that went on for three years.
 Here are eight tips that might help you in finding angel investors for your venture:

 1. Start with a brutally honest self-assessment.
-This includes the merits and timeliness of your idea; the substance and professional appearance of an introductory document such as an executive summary or business plan; and an introspective look at your motivations, goals, and commitment to the venture.
+This includes the merits and timeliness of your idea; the substance and professional appearance of an introductory document such as an executive summary or guide to writing a business plan; and an introspective look at your motivations, goals, and commitment to the venture.

 2. Determine what you are willing to risk.
 Many early-stage investors are comforted by knowing that the entrepreneur has and/or will make a meaningful cash investment in their own venture.
 Sweat equity, while appreciated, does not carry the same weight as cash in and assets pledged.
 Angel investors have acutely sensitive antennae that can scan the entrepreneur for any signs of reluctance or doubt.